nickbrandt/GitLab/doc/development/iterating_tables_in_batches.md

 ### `EachBatch` vs `BatchCount`

-When adding new counters for usage ping, the preferred way to count records is using the `Gitlab::Database::BatchCount` class.
+When adding new counters for Service Ping, the preferred way to count records is using the `Gitlab::Database::BatchCount` class.
 The iteration logic implemented in `BatchCount` has similar performance characteristics like `EachBatch`.
 Most of the tips and suggestions for improving `BatchCount` mentioned above applies to `BatchCount` as well.